Integrating and plotting an orbit in an NFW potential#

 >>> from gala.units import galactic

-We first create a potential object to work with.
-For this example, we’ll use a spherical NFW potential, parametrized by a scale radius and the circular velocity at the scale radius:
+We’ll create an NFW potential parametrized by a scale radius and circular velocity at the scale radius:

 >>> pot = gp.NFWPotential.from_circular_velocity(v_c=200*u.km/u.s,